PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Discussion and Conclusion

-Furthermore, though trivial, it is not easy to detect subtle differences in the infill density of PLA with a soft, deformable palpator.
-PalpAid shows strong performance over both very hard (and stiff) and soft materials alike.
+In theory, solely relying on an individual acoustic sensor or an individual pressure sensor for tissue classification should be possible, but it is challenging in practice.
+Each individual sensor (pressure and microphone) can only provide partial information about the contact event.
+Thus, this work aimed to bring these two modalities together by using pressure to indicate contact and audio signal during contact to classify material.
+This strategy mitigates the effects of environmental noise on the audio signal.
+The combined performance is demonstrated in \cref{fig:Tap_peak}b, where, though the spectrogram shows stronger signals in lower frequency bands between the 12th and 13th detected peaks, the absence of a corresponding pressure signal correctly marks the event as an outlier.
+Furthermore, PalpAid shows strong performance over both very hard (and stiff) and soft materials alike.
 Even in the presence of heterogeneous tissue layers and varied contours, the sensor is able to pick up minute changes in tissue properties for classification tasks.
-It is worth noting that MFCC features are high-level and do not capture all the information present in the acoustic signals.
+It is also worth noting that MFCC features are high-level and do not capture all information present in the acoustic signals, and provides validation for future work using learning-based audio encoders.

-Despite its benefits, there are several areas to improve upon for robust soft-tissue assessment in long-term-horizon tasks.
-Firstly, the lack of closed-loop pressure feedback reduces control over internal pressure during inflation-deflation cycles; the control loop proposed by \cite{10521918} can be used to monitor and adjust the change in pressure over time.
+While the device possesses benefits, there are several areas to improve upon for robust soft-tissue assessment in long-term-horizon tasks and increasing testing sample size.
+Firstly, the lack of closed-loop pressure feedback reduces control over internal pressure during inflation-deflation cycles; in the future, the control loop proposed by \cite{10521918} can be used to monitor and adjust the change in pressure over time.
 Secondly, in its current form, the large size of the palpator ($5$~mm diameter) reduces the resolution of tissue boundary identification and does not provide the sub-millimeter resolution standard for surgical applications.
+Further miniaturization could involve micromolding and more precise SLA manufacturing techniques, which would enable the sensor to be embedded within a surgical trocar.
+In current proof-of-concept form, the true multimodality of the sensor is not leveraged, as both pressure and acoustic sensor signals perform different actions.
+Future work should aim to combine information from both sensors for classification.
+Finally, during clinical deployment all components except the palpator would be covered with clinical drapes, preserving biocompatibility.
+Additional work should still be done to replace the epoxy-based materials with medical industry standards.